Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/flutter-3d-pan-effect.md

 ## Adding local image assets in Flutter

-To add local images in Flutter, first, create a local folder for it.
+To add local images in Flutter, create a local folder for it.
 I've created a `assets` folder at the root of my project.

 Inside that, I put my image called `DailyDevTips.png`.